 What does it teach?

 Explore the science of building polymers by cross-linking long chains of molecules.
 The process of making String Slime is faster and easier than the classic Slime recipe and it happens the very second the two liquids mix.
 Truly amazing!

-This activity is great for all ages.
+This activity is suited for all ages.
 For the younger children, it is a great introduction to chemistry and polymers.
 The experiment allows them to have a very hands-on experience with science.
-For the older ones, the instant change explores the science of cross-linking long chains of molecules.
+For the older ones, the instant chemical change explores the science of cross-linking long chains of molecules.